Want to earn money writing online content as a freelance writer?

 The Health Journal pays an average of $0.15 per word for well-researched, compelling articles on health topics.
 Contact Managing Editor Chris Jones.

-This HoloRest Nutrition blog is a marketing channel for the company’s supplement for diabetics.
+HoloRest Nutrition This HoloRest Nutrition blog is a marketing channel for the company’s supplement for diabetics.
 Pays $150 per article of 1500-2000 words.
 Introduce yourself to Dr. Ron Allen with an LOI and pitch a blog post idea after studying the site and guidelines.
+NOTE: This site is now gone.

 This is is a trade magazine published by the IDEA Health and Fitness Association.
 The target audience is fitness and health professionals.
 Query Editor-in-Chief Sandy Todd Webster.
 Rate depends on assignment.